Rhinostone/gina/README.md

 ```tty
 gina env:list
 ```

 __or for a particular project__

 ```tty
 gina env:list @myproject
 ```

-__NB.:__ when adding an environement, you will do so for the entire project.
+__NB.:__ When adding an environement, you will do so for the entire project.

 #### Setting your application starting environment on runtime
 > This method does not memorize the selected environment as the default one for your application